 About Zoom at IU

 Zoom is a web collaboration tool available to all Indiana University students, faculty, and staff.
 Zoom provides high-quality audio and video, breakout rooms, whiteboarding tools, the ability to easily add content to meetings "on the fly", and the option to download meeting recordings as MP4 files.
 Standard Zoom meetings support up to 300 simultaneous participants.
-Licenses for large meetings (up to 500 participants) and webinars (500 or more participants) are available to faculty and staff by email request from UITS Videoconferencing Support.
+Licenses for large meetings (up to 500 participants) and webinars in two sizes (up to 1,000 or 3,000 participants) are available to faculty and staff; to request a license, email UITS Videoconferencing Support.

 Zoom integrates into Canvas as an external tool, and has apps for all platforms, including fully featured iOS and Android apps.
 Zoom's high-quality video and recording features also allow for recording simple videos with a webcam.